Hebrews Chapter Nine

 Hebrews 9:23 & 24

-It was necessary, then, for the copies of the heavenly things to be purified with these sacrifices, but the heavenly things themselves with better sacrifices than these.
-For Christ did not enter a man-made sanctuary that was only a copy of the true one; he entered heaven itself, now to appear for us in God's presence.
+Now this is how the copies of the heavenly things had to be purified, but the heavenly things themselves require better sacrifices than these.
+For the Messiah has entered a Holiest Place which is not man-made and merely a copy of the true one, but into heaven itself, in order to appear now on our behalf in the very presence of God.

 The animal sacrifices were sufficient for the earthly temple but a better sacrifice was required to enter heaven itself.